 Munch Money may be used at any dining outlets during normal hours of operation, and does not transfer to the next semester.

 Yes!
 Off-campus students are able, though not required, to purchase any of our standard meal plans.
 There is also a special meal plan designed specifically with the needs of off-campus students in mind: the Block 75 plan.
 The Block 75 provides 75 meals per semester with $150 in munch money.

 The Block 75 is optimal for students who primarily cook for themselves, but occasionally want to eat on campus in between classes.
 This plan is available for current students who do not reside in residence halls or in university-owned fraternity chapter houses.
 These students include:

-Students can purchase additional meals in blocks of 10 meals.
-Blocks can be purchased at the Sodexo Office in the Memorial Center.
+Students who have had a dining plan during the semester can purchase additional meals in blocks of 10 meals.
+Blocks can be addedcan be added on the Sodexo website, or at the Sodexo Office in the Memorial Center.
 Block meals that are added to the student ID are the last to be used (meal plan Block Meals are used first) and remain on the card until they are used.

-Students can add Munch Money to their student ID.
-A check or cash in the desired amount can be taken to the Sodexo Office in the Memorial Center.
+More munch money can be added on the Sodexo website, or by going to the Sodexo office in the Memorial Center.
 Munch Money that is added to the student ID is the last to be used (meal plan Munch Money is used first) and remains on the card until it is used.

 Yes, meal plan changes may be made using the MyHousing portal during open enrollment periods.
-Open enrollment for the Fall Term typically begins in March and continues through the first week of classes.
-Open enrollment for the Spring Term begins in October and continues through the end of the fall term.
+Open enrollment for the Fall Term typically begins in March and continues until one week before classes start.
+Open enrollment for the Spring Term begins in October and continues through the end of the fall term, ending the last day of Fall Finals.
 Full details are listed in the MyHousing portal.